The best FiiO of 2023:

 The Fiio M7 is available in silver, red, blue or black.
 The casing has smooth finishes that make it quite pleasing to the eye and to the touch.
 The build quality is exceptional with no faults detected in our tests.
 It has rounded and smooth corners, sturdy buttons, a volume control wheel and 3.5 mm output along with USB-C port.

 The new DAP Fiio M7 measures 52 x 109 x 13mm and weighs only 116 grams, figures that make it a fairly small and portable device among its class.
-It is designed to be operated with one hand and even blind without any problems.
+It's designed to be operated with one hand and even blind without any problems.
 On the left side of the player are the “Next”, “Play/Pause” and “Previous” buttons.

-At the top is the small volume wheel, which despite its size offers good grip and is very easy to rotate.
+At the top is the small volume wheel, which despite its size, offers good grip and is very easy to rotate.
 You can also feel the clicks as you move it which will give you a tactile prompt so you can select the exact volume you are looking for.

 The 3.5 mm output, which also serves as a line output, is located on the upper right side.
-Fiio is a strong advocate of 2.5 mm balanced outputs, yet this device does not have it.
+Fiio is a strong advocate of 2.5 mm balanced outputs, yet this device doesn't have it.
 This is because the equipment is intended for a more general audience who are unlikely to be aware of the advantages of connections of this type.

 The Fiio M7 is easy to listen to and musical.
 As a result, you get the sounds of a DAP that has the hallmark of satisfying a wide audience.
-Of course, the Fiio is purposely tuned this way, as it is perhaps one of the brand's few devices made for a non-specialist audience.
+Of course, the Fiio is purposely tuned this way, as it's perhaps one of the brand's few devices made for a non-specialist audience.